NSE Symbol: | BSE Code: | ISIN: | Sector:

 (i) Information relating to Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and Outgo, etc. for the fifteen month period ended March 31, 2015 as required under Section 217(1)(e) of the Companies Act, 1956 read with the Companies (Disclosure of Particulars in the Report of the Board of Directors) Rules, 1988 is provided in an Annexure and the same forms an integral part of this Report.

 (ii) The Statement of employees for the fifteen month period ended March 31, 2015 in terms of Section 217(2A) of the Companies Act, 1956 read with the Companies (Particulars of Employees) Rules, 1975 as amended and applicable to your Company is annexed to this Report and forms an integral part thereof.

 DIRECTORS' RESPONSIBILITY STATEMENT PURSUANT TO SECTION 217 (2AA) OF THE COMPANIES ACT, 1956

 Your Directors hereby confirm:–

-i) that in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;
+i) that in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any;

-ii) that the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year, and of the profit of the Company for that period;
+ii) that the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the fifteen month financial period , and of the profit of the Company for that period;

 iii) that the Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;